Improper Fetal Monitoring and Birth Injury

 - Uterine rupture (a tear in the wall of the uterus, usually at the site of a previous c-section incision).

-- Labor contractions are too strong, too long, or too frequent –sometimes as a result of labor induction medications such as oxytocin (Pitocin) and Cytotec.
+- Labor contractions are too strong, too long, or too frequent.
+Sometimes these problems can occur as a result of labor induction medications such as oxytocin (Pitocin) and Cytotec.

 - Uteroplacental insufficiency (insufficient amount of blood flowing to the placenta).